BLE-LTER/ble-handbook/handbook.md

 #### Misc quirks

-- If somebody doesn't have an ORCID, theree still MUST be an entry for them in ListPeopleID.
-Just leave IdentificationURL as NULL (allowable by metabase schema).
+- If somebody doesn't have an ORCID, there still MUST be an entry for them in ListPeopleID.
+Just leave the column IdentificationURL as NULL (allowable in metabase schema).
 If there's no entry for them, the resulting personnel table exported from metabase will not have that person (the associatedParty tree still includes them).

 <a id="exporting-eml"></a>
 ### Exporting EML